 Yes.
 You or your Nassau County workplace accident lawyer should notify the New York State Workers’ Compensation Board and your employer’s insurance carrier that you plan to return to work, as well as any changes in your work status.

 What if My Employer Asks Me to Do More Than I’m Able To?

 Employers often allow injured employees to return to work with reduced duties, only to gradually increase those duties over time to levels that are beyond the worker’s physical abilities.
 The best way to avoid a situation like this is to obtain a detailed job description from your employer when you return to work that clearly outlines your duties.
 If you are asked to perform any duties that are more physically demanding than those in your job description, document it.
 You are not required to perform job duties that are contrary to your medical restrictions.

-Our Hurt on the Job Lawyers Remind You That You Should Never Feel as Though You’re Facing a Hostile Work Environment
+Our Workplace Accident Attorney Reminder: You Should Never Feel Like You’re Facing a Hostile Work Environment

-Our New York/Long Island hurt on the job lawyer knows that it is not uncommon for inured workers returning to the job to face taunts, insults, and degrading comments directed toward their physical condition.
+Our New York/Long Island workplace accident attorney knows that it is not uncommon for injured workers returning to the job to face taunts, insults, and degrading comments directed toward their physical condition.
 Federal civil rights law defines this type of behavior as a “hostile work environment,” in which such conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.
 New York law, which generally conforms to federal civil rights laws, allows individuals suffering from discrimination in the form of a hostile work environment an independent cause of action for damages against their employers.

 Does My NY Employer Have to Keep My Job Open While I Am Out?